Richard Stumpf: Education, service in the Imperial Navy, memberships and war diary

 From 1912 until November 1918 he served in the German Imperial Navy.
 Most of that time, i.e. from shortly before the outbreak of World War I in 1914 until March 1918 he was deployed on the SMS Helgoland from the I. Squadron, in the beginning as a seaman and later as seaman first class.
 In a diary entry from 1916, he noted that he still hadn’t managed to become a seaman first class due to always frankly stating his opinion.
 However, in March 1918 he mentioned that he had become a seaman first class by then; probably on the occasion of being transferred to SMS Wittelsbach.

 Stumpf was a member of a Christian trade union and had joined the right-wing German Fatherland Party whilst still at war.

-He wrote a war diary spanned over six books, shedding light on the internal situation and especially on the relationship between officers and enlisted men.
+He wrote a war diary that spanned over six books, shedding light on the internal situation and especially on the relationship between officers and enlisted men.
 This is why the enquiry commission of the German Reichstag included the text in full length in its investigation report (though making anonymous certain names).
-Huck, Pieken und Rogg established an exhibition titled: "Die Flotte schläft im Hafen ein (The fleet fells asleep in the harbour)", presenting Stumpf's notes alongside another diary.
+Huck, Pieken und Rogg established an exhibition titled: "Die Flotte schläft im Hafen ein (The fleet falls asleep in the harbour)", presenting Stumpf's notes alongside another diary.
 In the exhibition catalogue they explain that Stumpf's six notebooks cannot be regarded as diaries in a strict sense, but that the books contain transcripts, which have been written on the basis of lost diary records.
 The transcripts show several corrections in another handwriting that can be attributed to an editing for the publication in 1927 (see below).
 Stumpf was appointed special expert for the navy activities by the enquiry commission.